IN THE NEWS

 The article chronicles the medical ordeal of Lubin & Meyer client, Charles Antonio, a patient who suffered a debilitating and life altering injury at the hands of his doctor, Michael Medlock, MD.
 Unbeknownst to Antonio, Dr. Medlock had recently settled several medical malpractice lawsuits filed by other patients injured during surgery.
-Surprisingly, Damiano states that Dr. Medlock has been named to the Massachusetts Medical Board — the very entity that is supposed to protect patients from dangerous doctors.
+Surprisingly, Damiano states that Dr. Medlock has been named to the Board of Registration in Medicine — the very entity that is supposed to protect patients from dangerous doctors.

 Note: As an update to this story, on Febuary 27, 2020, Lubin & Meyer won this medical malpractice case at trial, with a jury returning a verdict of $3 million plus interest for the plaintiff.
 Learn more at: Antonio v.
 Medlock.

 Below is an excerpt of the article where Lubin & Meyer enters the story.